nicktu12/spotify-app/README.md

 ```
 npm install
 ```
-API calls to the Spotify database are accomplished with a secret application key that is hidden from this public repository.
+API calls to the Spotify database are accomplished with a [Node/Express backend](https://github.com/nicktu12/statify-backend).
+The client id and secret id are hidden using dotenv.

 To start the application on localhost:3000, enter the following command.
 ```